Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas and its opponents have combined for 66.5 points -- this matchup's point total -- only once this season.
+- Texas and its opponents have scored at least 65.5 points or more just once this season.

-- Saturday's over/under is 18 points lower than the two team's combined 84.5 points per game average.
+- The combined points per game average of the two teams, 84.5, is 19 points above Saturday's over/under.

-- This contest's over/under is 17.5 points more than the 49 these two squads combine to surrender per game this season.
+- These two squads combine to allow 49 points per game, 16.5 fewer than this contest's over/under.

 Texas Stats and Trends

-- In Texas' four games this year, it has three wins against the spread.
+- Texas has played four games, with three wins against the spread.

-- This season, the Longhorns have an against the spread record of 3-1 in their four games as a favorite of 5 points or more.
+- The Longhorns are 3-1 ATS when favored by 5 points or more this season.

 - Texas' games this year have hit the over on three of four set point totals (75%).